lfariabr/konquest/README.md

 - Mocking and Isolation: Ensures tests do not send real HTTP requests by mocking network interactions, leading to reliable and fast test execution.
 - Asynchronous Testing: Handles asynchronous code testing effectively, avoiding common pitfalls like TypeError related to asynchronous context managers.

-## To be done:
+# Done
-- messageShooter: component that will have business logic to create campaigns, schedule messages and send them
+- messageShooter: component that will have business logic to create campaigns, target lists, queue and possibility to schedule messages and send them asynchronously

+# In progress
+- feature/whatsapp-implementation

+## Backlog:
+- feature/appointment-implementation
 - dataWrestler: component that will have data displaying features such as tables, graphics, charts, etc
 - publicApi: component that will serve existing graphQL api with MessageLogs based on reference_id